Our quality accreditation scheme encourages and builds on existing regulation.

 8. Financial management.

 The NRCSE provides self-evaluation resources, online guidance and downloadable templates to every supplementary school upon joining the NRCSE.
 Contact details for agencies providing support in the school’s local authority area are also provided.
-The NSPCC has recently updated their toolkit of safeguarding standards and guidance in line with Section 11 guidelines so that is a good place to start if your local safeguarding children board isn’t responding quickly.
+The latest information on Covid-19 and how isolation can affect children is available from the London Safeguarding Children Board.
+The NSPCC has recently updated their toolkit of safeguarding standards and guidance in line with Section 11 guidelines so that is a good place to start if your having difficulties making contact with your local safeguarding children partnership.
 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions, and any services that they contract out to others, are discharged having regard to the need to safeguard and promote the welfare of children.
-You can contact your local safeguarding children board to obtain details of the support provided in your area to meet these standards.
+You can contact your local safeguarding children partnership to obtain details of the support provided in your area to meet these standards.

 In order to apply for an NRCSE Quality Mark a supplementary school must:

 - keep children safe and meet local Section 11 requirements,

 - provide up-to-date information on the services it provides, and

 - have received a visit from an appropriate person*.